Temitope3665/Foodie-Swap/README.md

 5. Sort products from newest to oldest (when the product was created)
 6. User can also sort by top product name
 7. Buy any available product found in the market place.
-8. User can purchase more than one food item
+8. User can purchase more than one food item.
+9. User can filter by their favourites

 <!-- TECHNOLOGY USED-->
 ## Technologies Used: